EU and EEA Commercial Law

 Lectures and seminars

 Students will be required to submit a paper during the course (approximately 2500 words).
 A passed paper is required for taking the oral exam.

 Students may be asked to prepare case-studies and/or short presentations for certain lectures/seminars.

 Exam only in semesters with teaching.

-Resit examination, same semester: Students that fail the paper will have a second chance to resubmit their paper before the oral exam.
+Resit, same semester: Students who fail the paper will have a chance to resubmit their paper before the oral exam.

 - Question paper: English